ghosharnab00/twitter-smart-bot/README.md

 ### Add the following enviorentment variables.

 * Step 1: Log in to https://developer.twitter.com and create an project and app.
-* Step 2: Get "Client ID", "Client_secret", "Access_Token", and "Access_Token_Id" from the app.
+* Step 2: Get "Client ID", "Client_secret", "Access_Token", and "Access_Token_Id" from the app for V2 API.
 * Step 3: Create Account on openai and get the access token.
 * Step 4: Add thoese as `enviornment variables`.